In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Pork chops with fig agrodolce and caraway cabbage

-With figs in the sweet-sour sauce and apple in the cabbage, this paleo pork chop dish hits all the right notes.
+With figs in this Italian sour-and-sweet agrodolce sauce and apple in the cabbage, this paleo pork chop dish hits all the right notes.

 In your bag